Not only is Le Pont Neuf à Paris Hermès carré one of my favorites, so is that part of Paris itself.

 The view from Pont des Arts towards Île de la Cité with Notre Dame in the background and Pont Neuf connecting the isle to the rest of Paris, takes my breath away each and every time I stand on this bridge, home to thousands of “love” locks left by romantic tourists.

-Pont Neuf connects the Île de la Cité to what locals call the “mainland”, the rest of Paris: the Marais arrondissements to the north, the Saint Germain neighborhood to the south and the Latin Quarter to the southeast.
+Pont Neuf connects the Île de la Cité to what locals call the “mainland”, in other words the rest of Paris: the Marais arrondissements to the north, the Saint Germain neighborhood to the south and the Latin Quarter to the southeast.

 Monsieur Ledoux, the great illustrator of so many stunning Hermès scarves, captures life on the bridge, which I learned has played a very important role in Parisian history.